TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/37 - Haggai/Haggai 1/Haggai 1.6.md

 ---

-Ye have sown much, and bring in little; ye eat, but ye have not enough; ye drink, but ye are not filled with drink; ye clothe you, but there is none warm; and he that earneth wages earneth wages [to put it] into a bag with holes.
+You have sown much, and bring in little.
+You eat, but you don't have enough.
+You drink, but you aren't filled with drink.
+You clothe yourselves, but no one is warm, and he who earns wages earns wages to put them into a bag with holes in it."